skip to content

 • PhD researcher in Computer Science and Technology

-Anna Ida Hudig is a PhD candidate in Human-Computer Interaction (HCI) at the Department of Computer Science and Technology at the University of Cambridge, supervised by Dr Jat Singh.
+Anna Ida Hudig is a PhD candidate in Human-Centered Technology at the Department of Computer Science at the University of Cambridge, supervised by Dr Jat Singh.
 Anna Ida is member of the Compliant and Accountable Systems Group https://www.compacctsys.net.

-Anna Ida's research focuses on digital rights and accountability in complex data infrastructures and algorithmic supply chains.
-Taking an interdisciplinary approach, she combines computer science with law and social sciences.
+Anna Ida's research focuses on human rights and accountability in digital infrastructures and algorithmic supply chains.
+She combines computer science with law and social sciences.

 Academic background